josevcm/nfc-laboratory/README.md

 - RTL SDR: It works by tuning the second harmonic 27.12Mhz, due to the limitation in the maximum sampling frequency of 3Mbps and its 8 bits of precision only allows you to capture the commands.

-NOTE: Due to the above, the support for RTL-SDR is not finalized due to its limited application.

 ![Devices](doc/nfc-lab-devices1.png?raw=true "Devices")

 ![Devices](doc/nfc-lab-devices3.png?raw=true "Devices")